Juhani

 experience also general conclusions may be made to help corresponding

-development in other organizations.
+development in other organizations, too.

 Historical background and development